laugharn/init-2/instructions.md

 - We are using Tailwind 4 in app/globals.css and that is where we should update styling.
 Do not create or use tailwind.config.ts
 - We do not have any pre-existing shadcn components, so if code generation expects one it should check if one exists first and if not create it
 - If v0 creates a file, start it with a `// v0-created` comment
 - The app directory is just for layout, page, or route files.
-Components go in the components directory, and everything else unless told otherwise goes in the lib directory.
+Components go in the components directory, mock data goes in the data directory, and everything else unless told otherwise goes in the lib directory.
 - Server functionality should go in `/lib/*/server.ts` files, which should import the `server-only` dependency
 - Client functionality should go in `/lib/*/client.ts` files, which should import the `client-only` dependency
 - Universal functionality should go in `/lib/*/index.ts` files
 - Imports, params, keys on objects, and other lists of values should be alphabetized when possible
 - When importing a type in a component, be explicit that the import is a type
 - Move things like client or suspense boundaries as far down the component tree as they can go
+- Instead of deleting a file, remove all content aside from `// v0-created` and leave a comment that says `// v0-deleted`
+- If v0 adds new functions or components to files that are not `// v0-created`, add a `// v0-added` comment